RAGE-toolkit/Artic-nf/README.md

 Run below python code to confirm the platform.

 ```
-python
+python3
 import platform
 platform.machine()
 ```

 The output of above code should be **arm64**, otherwise, download the appropriate version of the Miniforge and re-install and run the above command to check the platform.

+Enter ctrl+d to exit python

 Once everything is set, run the below commands to install nextflow and and medaka.

 ```